Iceland 5-Day Road Trip

 Why Iceland?

-I was not convinced visiting Iceland would be a great idea.
-It was a lot of action near the end of our three-month trip around Europe.
+I was not convinced that visiting Iceland would be a good idea.
+Near the end of our three-month trip around Europe, there was a lot of action.

-We were simply afraid we would not be able to appreciate it all.
-Iceland has become a very popular destination over the last decade and I was also concerned it would be overrun by tourists.
+We were afraid we would not be able to appreciate it all.
+Iceland has become a popular destination over the last decade, and I was also concerned that tourists would overrun it by now and that this would diminish the experience.

 The waves come crashing in on a windy, cloudy, and rainy day at Reynisfjara and the Black Sand Beach.

-Although I took hundreds of photos in Iceland, it became less about the photos and more about just being there, surrounded by breathtaking landscapes where ever you go.
+Although I took hundreds of photos in Iceland, it became less about the photos and more about being surrounded by breathtaking landscapes wherever you go.

 Iceland Road Trip Map